TimeLord2010/assai/README.md

 })
 ```

-Every time you need a new id, you can call the `id` method:
+Every time you need a new id, you can call the `generateNewId` method:

 ```js
 import { mongo } from 'assai'